Take the Quiz

 For more information about how the BWS collects customer meter readings, check out this video:

-The BWS uses three basic types of residential water meters.
+The BWS uses five basic types of residential water meters.
 Each utilizes an odometer-type register, either a traditional scrolling-number readout or one with a display like an electronic calculator.
 All meters also have an indicator—such as a little red/black pinwheel—that moves when water is moving through it.

 You can detect leaks by closing all water outlets (faucets and taps) and checking the meter.
 If all the water is shut off, and there are no leaks, then the pinwheels should not move at all.
 Because the red/black pinwheels will move at very low flows, they can sense and display even a small leak.